douglas86/ci-pp5-property/README.md

 Installation instructions

 - Make sure that Docker Desktop is up and running before you start these instructions
-- If you need additional assistance, get docker up and running
+- If you need additional assistance to get docker up and running
-- Have a look at the [Docker Crash course](https://www.youtube.com/watch?v=31ieHmcTUOk&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7)
+- Have a look at this [Docker Crash course](https://www.youtube.com/watch?v=31ieHmcTUOk&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7)

 clone repository